AllStarLink/ASL3-Manual/docs/adv-topics/conftmpl.md

 ## /etc/asterisk/simpleusb.conf, /etc/asterisk/usbradio.conf

 The "/etc/asterisk/simpleusb.conf" and "/etc/asterisk/usbradio.conf" files have also adopted a templated configuration.
 Again, the template for a node is named "[node-main]".
 Every node tagged with "(node-main)" inherits all the template settings.
 Template settings are overwritten by nodes with "(main-node)" attached.

+## /etc/asterisk/gps.conf

+The "/etc/asterisk/gps.conf" file has also adopted a templated configuration.
+The template for a node is named "[general]".
+Every node tagged with "(general)" inherits all the template settings.
+Template settings are overwritten by nodes with "(general)" attached.

 ## ASL menu support